ASU-CompMethodsPhysics-PHY494/ASU-PHY494/_posts/2018-01-09-00_Setting_up_the_environment.md

               <strong>
                 Select "Use Git from the Windows Command Prompt" and click on "Next".
               </strong>
-                If you forgot to do this programs that you need for the workshop will not work properly.
+                If you forgot to do this programs that you need for the class will not work properly.
                 If this happens rerun the installer and select the appropriate option.
             </li>
             <!-- Configuring the line ending conversions -->